m-at1/Allure/README.md

   Then store these as a library or a package that you can carry along.

 - ## Promotes good practices
-  - If you use AllureRX you already use States and Garbage Collectors for sure.
+  - If you use AllureRx you already use States and Garbage Collectors for sure.
 You obviously can use Allure with any other architecture, </br>
-  but if you use AllureMVC, you're for sure already using Controllers and, maybe, Services. </br>
+  but if you use AllureMVC, you're for sure already using Controllers. </br>
   Allure doesn't intend to hide complexity behind what it recommends you.
-You're not forced to customize states: simply use Absolved States to avoid bloat.
+You're not forced to customize states, for example, simply use Absolved States to avoid bloat.

 ---